Tip #1040: Employee Success on the Job

-Dr. W. Edwards Deming, a quality management guru, said that 85% of an employee’s ability to perform successfully on the job depends upon management.
+Dr. W. Edwards Deming, a quality management mastermind, said that 85% of employee success on the job depends upon management.

 So, what does an employee need to be a successful performer?